uhwar/meme-2-tok-Ele-/README.md

 - Multi-Platform Compatibility: Produces videos optimized for TikTok, YouTube Shorts, Instagram Reels, etc.
 - Reddit Integration: Dynamically fetches top stories from subreddits like r/AITA.
 - Text-to-Speech: Generates smooth, natural-sounding voiceovers.
-- Video Automation: Combines narration and engaging backgrounds into a single polished video.
+- Video Automation: Combines narration, captions, and engaging backgrounds into a single polished video.
 - Simple Web Interface: Users can generate videos with a single click and download them instantly.

 ### 🔧 Technologies Used

-Backend

-Frontend

-Tools
+🛠️ **Backend**: Python
+  - PRAW for Reddit API scraping
+  - gTTS for text-to-speech
+  - moviepy for video editing
+  - Flask for serving the web interface

+ 💅 **Frontend**: HTML, CSS, JavaScript, React

+🔩 **Tools**: FFmpeg for video/audio processing

 ### 🌟 How It Works
 1. Click “Generate Video”: Start the process via the user-friendly web interface.
 2. Automated Magic:
     - Scrapes a popular Reddit story.
     - Converts the story into narrated audio.
+    - Adds captions for the audio.
     - Combines the narration with a Minecraft parkour video or other engaging backgrounds.
 3. Download & Post: Once the video is ready, download it and share it across platforms like TikTok, YouTube Shorts, or Instagram Reels.